molpopgen/pylibseq/index.md

-# The fwdpy home page
+# The pylibseq home page

 This is the homepage for __pylibseq__, which provides Python bindings to the C++ library [libsequence](http://github.com/molpopgen/libsequence)